ClayStack/claystack-docs/docs/cseth/dvt.md

 ### SSV Integration

 The integration of Secret Shared Validators (SSV) into csETH's suite of Distributed Validator Technologies (DVT) marks a significant advancement for the platform, setting it apart from other liquid staking derivatives.
 SSV technology facilitates the division of a validator's key into multiple parts, each under the management of a different entity.
-This unique approach to key management not only enhances the security of the network but also substantially improves its decentralization and fault tolerance.
+This unique approach to key management not only enhances the security of the network but also substantially improves its decentralization and censorship resistance.

 - Increased Security: By splitting the validator's key among multiple entities, the risk of a single point of failure is drastically reduced.
 Even if one entity is compromised, the others remain secure, ensuring the continued functioning and integrity of the validator.